2022–23 Western United FC (women) season: April

 The Round 20 final match against the Western Sydney Wanderers at home resulted in a 2–1 win via a double from Hannah Keane who she was confirmed the winner of the 2022–23 A-League Women Golden Boot as Western United finished the league season in second place to set up a semi-final match away against Sydney FC.
 The semi-final was confirmed to be played on 16 April at Allianz Stadium.

-Ahead of the final's series, Jaclyn Sawicki and Kahli Johnson joined their national team camps with Sawicki for the Philippines in the 2024 AFC Women's Olympic Qualifying Tournament first round, and Johnson entering a week-long training camp with Australia U20.
+Ahead of the finals series, Jaclyn Sawicki and Kahli Johnson joined their national team camps with Sawicki for the Philippines in the 2024 AFC Women's Olympic Qualifying Tournament first round, and Johnson entering a week-long training camp with Australia U20.
 During the week of the semi-final, Chloe Logarzo returned to squad with Emma Robers returning from injury for the semi-final against Sydney FC.
 Western United won 1–0 through a first-half goal by Hannah Keane qualifying for the Grand Final on 30 April. to be held at CommBank Stadium as part of the Grand Final decision made back in December.

 Five days after the semi-final match, Angela Beard who featured in the semi-final suffered a foot injury which confirmed her ruled out for the Grand Final.
 The extended squad was confirmed two days prior to the Grand Final, as Chloe Logarzo and Francesco Iermano entered, with Aleksandra Sinclair and Tiana Jaber promoted as Angela Beard was ruled out from her injury.
 Western United lost 4–0 in the Grand Final; their biggest defeat of the season, finishing the season as runners-up in both the regular season and finals series.